|Front Office biographies

 Mike Swanson, Vice President-Communications & Broadcasting

-In his 37th season of Major League baseball in 2015, Mike Swanson is in his ninth season as the Royals Vice President-Communications & Broadcasting.
+In his 38th season of Major League baseball in 2016, Mike Swanson is in his 11th season as the Royals Vice President-Communications & Broadcasting.
 Known as "Swanee", he has now had the good fortune to work in the front office for a World Series Champion in each league.
-He returned to Kansas City prior to the 2007 season after nine years with the Arizona Diamondbacks as Senior Director of Public Relations, a stint that included Arizona's World Series title in 2001.
+He returned to Kansas City prior to the 2007 season after nine years with the Arizona Diamondbacks, where he was the Senior Director of Public Relations, a stint that included Arizona's World Series title in 2001.

-The last two years, he has been invited to speak at the Major League Baseball Rookie Career Development Program in Leesburg, Va., becoming the first club PR representative to serve on a panel in the 24-year history of the program.
+In each of the last three winters, he has been invited to speak at the Major League Baseball Rookie Career Development Program in Leesburg, Va., becoming the first club PR representative to serve on a panel in the 24-year history of the program.
 In 2002, Swanson earned the prestigious Robert O. Fishel Award for Public Relations Excellence.
 The award, named after the long-time baseball executive, goes to the "Active, non-uniformed representative of Major League Baseball whose ethics, character, dedication, service, professionalism and humanitarianism best represents the standards propounded by Robert O. Fishel."
 The honor came two years after he served as the Public Relations liaison for the MLB All-Star squad that played an eight-game series in Japan in November, 2000.

 Prior to his start-up role with the Diamondbacks, Swanee had a similar experience with the Colorado Rockies, joining their staff in 1992, a year before they played their first game.
 He has also worked in public relations with the San Diego Padres.